mrfearless/creating-controls-in-assembler/registering-our-control.md

 ![](/assets/SimpleButtonResourceCreation2.png)

-Using RadASM's UserDefinedControl, in the image below, we can specify the text to be used in the `Caption` property, the class to use, which in this example will be '_SimpleButton\_Control_' and we can also modify the `xStyle` property flags to include `0x6` which corresponds to `SBBS_HAND` plus `SBBS_PUSHBUTTON`.
+Using RadASM's UserDefinedControl, shown in the image below, we can specify the text to be used in the `Caption` property, the class to use, which in this example will be '_SimpleButton\_Control_' and we can also modify the `xStyle` property flags to include `0x6` which corresponds to `SBBS_HAND` plus `SBBS_PUSHBUTTON`.
 These flags are covered in more detail later on.

 ![](/assets/IDC_SB2.png)

 Later in our code we can retrieve the handle to the dialog's child control that is our **SimpleButton**, and use this handle to set other properties: